michael-steinert/PromptEngineeringEssentials/README.md

 ### Difference Between Prompt Engineering and Fine-Tuning

-- Fine-tuning modifies the Model’s Weights or Parameters using Training Data to optimize a Cost Function.
+- Fine-tuning modifies the Model's Weights or Parameters using Training Data to optimize a Cost Function.
 While effective, Fine-tuning is computationally expensive and time-consuming.
 - _Prompt Engineering_, in Contrast, involves crafting Inputs to guide pre-trained Models (such as Large Language Models or Text-to-image Models) to deliver accurate and relevant Responses.
-- _Prompt Engineering_, when integrated with RLHF, focuses on optimizing the Interaction between Prompts and Models, using Human Feedback to shape the Model’s Responses in Ways aligned with Human Values and Expectations.
+- _Prompt Engineering_, when integrated with RLHF, focuses on optimizing the Interaction between Prompts and Models, using Human Feedback to shape the Model's Responses in Ways aligned with Human Values and Expectations.

+### Considerations before fine-tuning a Model

+- Before deciding to fine-tune a Large Language Model, clarify the Objectives and ensure that the necessary Resources and Evaluation Strategies are in Place.
+The following Information should be considered:
+  - Establish a clear Evaluation Strategy or Metric for Assessing the Model's Performance on the Target Task.
+  - Attempt Prompt Engineering with a Few-shot Approach before proceeding to fine-tune the Model.
+  - Secure a high-quality, labeled Dataset that aligns with the specific Requirements of the Target Task.

 ### Benefits of Prompt Engineering

 - _Prompt Engineering_ is the fastest and most cost-effective Way to leverage Large Language Models (LLMs).
 By engaging with an LLM through well-crafted Questions, Statements, or Instructions, Practitioners can fine-tune Outputs to meet specific Needs.
 - Effective Prompt Techniques provide Businesses with several Benefits:
   - **Boost a Model's Performance and Safety**: Techniques like RLHF enhance Model Output Quality and ensure Alignment with ethical Standards.
-  - **Integrate Domain Knowledge and external Tools**: Augment the Model’s Performance without requiring Fine-tuning by incorporating additional Tools and external Data into Prompts.
+  - **Integrate Domain Knowledge and external Tools**: Augment the Model's Performance without requiring Fine-tuning by incorporating additional Tools and external Data into Prompts.
-- **Harness the full Capabilities of Language Models**: Explore and utilize Models’ wide Range of Functionalities.
+- **Harness the full Capabilities of Language Models**: Explore and utilize Models' wide Range of Functionalities.
 RLHF refines Model Interactions, enabling better handling of complex or sensitive Prompts.
 - **Achieve better Output through better Input**: Higher-quality Prompts lead to more accurate and relevant Outputs.
 RLHF further enhances this by refining Model Responses based on Human Feedback.

 ### Elements of a Prompt